verozhao/ai-agent-v2/README.md

 After each correction, the agent receives feedback (simulated as ground truth in the test set).
 If its correction is accepted, it reinforces that pattern; if not, it penalizes it and explores alternatives.
 The agent tracks its learning curve, including pattern weights, rewards, and exploration rate, and can visualize its progress over time.

 ## Running the System

-To run the feedback loop and see the agent in action:

 ```
 python main.py
 ```

-The script will process all test cases, print out the agent's corrections, show when exploration, exploitation, or uncertainty is triggered, and display feedback loop metrics.
-At the end, if you have `matplotlib` installed, you'll see a plot of the agent's learning curve.

 ## Customizing Test Cases